Rehab Success Rates

 What Do Rehab Success Rates Mean?

-the term “success” across different facilities, as each may have their own criteria or method of measuring it.
-For example, one facility may consider successful treatment to be completing their program, while another may define success as remaining sober for a specific period after treatment [3][4].
+There are various ways to measure success for rehab facilities, each with its own criteria or method.
+For example, one rehab center may consider successful treatment to be graduating from the program, while another defines it as remaining sober for a specific period after treatment [2][3].

 Making Sense of Rehab Success Rates: